tiangolo/uwsgi-nginx-flask-docker/README.md

     * Debian Stretch (before upgrading to Buster).
     * Python 3.5.
     * Alpine 3.7 and 3.8 (before upgrading to Alpine 3.11).
+    * Alpine in older versions of Python, 2.7 and 3.6 (Before upgrading to Python 3.8).
     * Tags with `-index` (use `ENV STATIC_INDEX 1` instead).
     * If you need any of those, make sure to use a tag for the build date `2020-05-04`.